lunchbag/hugo-blog/content/posts/new-beginnings.md

 Having gotten to this point while enjoying the journey, working at my own pace and without the pressure of outside investors, would make me <span class="highlight">choose this path a million times over</span> a traditional Silicon Valley career, joining an accelerator, or taking investment money to build out a business.
 In fact, [those were exactly the paths I went down](https://lunchbag.ca/my-journey-so-far/) before pursuing Lunch Money.

-<span class="highlight">What I realized while building Lunch Money in public and meeting other folks on the same path is that there is a gap in the industry to encourage and support more founders to stay bootstrapped and put their own needs and goals first.
-It should come as no surprise because in this case, only the founder wins.</span>
+What I realized while building Lunch Money in public and meeting other folks on the same path is that there is a gap in the industry to encourage and support more founders to stay bootstrapped and put their own needs and goals first. <span class="highlight">It should come as no surprise because in this case, only the founder wins.</span>

 > <p>Make the money, don't let the money make you.
 Change the game, don't let the game change you.</p><p align="right">– Macklemore</p>